Jerry-77/WHSTechNotes/journal.md

 | Kayla    | GMC sierra    | fixed the wrong problem        |
 | Bart     | toyota corolla    |  left stains on the carpit       |
 | Harrison | Forester    |  ledt the oil cap off       |

+# feburay 2, 2025
+To be more alreted and not miss the call